Website Strategy: Proven "Ingredients" for Online Presence Success

 A website strategy refers to a long-term strategic business plan indicating how to create and develop a company's online presence adhering to the business development strategy.
 Or, simply put, it is a well-thought-out plan to achieve a specific set of goals for your site.
 To be effective, such a strategy has to take your prospects’, customers’, employees’, and search engines’ needs into consideration.

-Should you be getting ready to devote your time, energy, and budget into a new website project, then an effective strategy is the critical first step.
+Should you be getting ready to devote your time, energy, and budget to a new website project, then an effective strategy is the critical first step.
 It’s the guiding truth to drive all the content and design decisions.

 Key “Ingredients” of a Winning Website Strategy in 2020